NASA-JSC-Robotics/phoebe_bridgeback/README.md

 ext-2.2.5+dfsg3/RenderSystems/GL3Plus/src/OgreGL3PlusTextureGpu.cpp (line 677)
 ```

-Then relaunch the simulation with hardware accelaration disabled:
+Then relaunch the simulation with hardware acceleration disabled:

 ```console
 # It'll be slow but it will run